-Running this code will give you this nicely formatted text, but you can also define your own style to match your corporate style guide as explained under Markdown:
+Running this code will give you this nicely formatted text, but you can also define your own style to match your corporate style guide as explained under Markdown Formatting PRO:

-A В С D E F
+А В С D E F

 Title Title

-Text bold and italic Text bold and italic
+Text bold and italic Text bol d and italic

-A first bulletA second bullet • A first bullet • A second bullet
+A first bulletA second bullet A first bulletA second bullet

-Another Title Another Title
+Another Title Another [.]
+Title

-1 This paragraph has a line break.
+This paragraph has a line break. agraph has a a line break τ.

+1 Another line.
 Another line.
-This para Another agraph has line. a line break ζ.

-2
+2 \Box